arangodb/arangodb/Documentation/Books/HTTP/Agency/README.md

 This is the actual output of a healthy agency.
 The configuration of the agency is found in the `configuration` section as you might have guessed.
 It is populated by static information on the startup parameters like `agency size`, the once generated `unique id` etc. It holds information on the invariants of the RAFT algorithm and data compaction.

 The remaining data reflect the variant entities in RAFT, as `term` and `leaderId`, also some debug information on how long the last leadership vote was received from any particular agency member.
-Low term numbers on a healthy network are an indication of good operation environemnt, while often increasing term numbers indicate, that the network environemnt and stability suggest to raise the RAFT parameters `min ping` and 'max ping' accordingly.
+Low term numbers on a healthy network are an indication of good operation environment, while often increasing term numbers indicate, that the network environment and stability suggest to raise the RAFT parameters `min ping` and 'max ping' accordingly.